 The endangered Houston Toads of Bastrop State Park will also benefit from two projects funded by license plate sales.
 An intensive survey to identify the location of toad habitat will be conducted in order to safeguard these sites, and a large reforestation project that will plant thousands of trees on former agricultural land that has been recently added to the park will greatly aid this rare species.

-Show your support for wildlife!
-Put a Horned Lizard plate on your vehicle, trailer or motorcycle and help conserve wildlife diversity by funding a vast array of projects that help protect native species such as the state's official reptile, the Horned Lizard.
+Show your support for Texas native non-game wildlife!
+Put a Horned Lizard, Hummingbird or Rattlesnake plate on your vehicle, trailer or motorcycle and help conserve wildlife diversity by funding a vast array of projects that help protect native species and their habitats.
+Beneficiaries include: Horned Lizard (the state's official reptile), the Texas Bumblebee, Ocelot, Attwater's Greater Prairie-Chicken, Red Wolf, the Whooping Crane, the Alligator Snapping Turtle and an assortment of other mammals, birds, reptiles, amphibians and plants.
 All projects funded by this plate are used to implement the Texas Wildlife Action Plan.

 Recipient: Fort Worth Zoo

 Description: Texas Horned Lizards were once common throughout Texas.
 Now, they are difficult to find throughout the entire state.
 There is much interest by private landowners in reintroducing these lizards, but brood stock and reintroduction methods are poorly developed.
 This project will enable the Fort Worth Zoo to build pens in which they will breed, rear, and grow Texas Horned Lizards in a propagation program that can become a reintroduction program throughout the state.
 Funds will also be used to allow researchers to track and monitor released lizards, in the hope that they can identify the most successful release methods and protocols.